-This was a one off carousel produced for the Scottish Police Authority wishing to enhance training working towards NCTAS accreditation.
+This carousel was produced for the Scottish Police Authority wishing to enhance training working towards NCTAS accreditation.

 The NCTAS is a comprehensive scheme being rolled out under the Home Office initiative covering canine training, welfare, and accreditation procedures, which are developed in collaboration with the National Police Chiefs Council (NPCC), UK Border Force, National Offender Management Service and the Royal Army Veterinary Corps.